Skip to content

 • You're unsure about portions

-• If your dog has know kidney and pancreatitis
+• Your dog has known kidney and pancreatitis issues

 Conclusion: Making the Switch

-The power of chicken for dogs is clear - from providing essential proteins to supporting senior health and addressing allergies.
+The power of chicken for dogs is clear - from providing essential proteins to supporting senior health.
 Start with small portions, monitor your dog's response, and always prepare it safely.
 Or, for the easiest and most reliable way to give your dog the benefits of chicken, choose Furry Green!

 Your Next Steps: